CloudNativeWorks/elch-website/README.md

 ---

-**Note:** This project showcases [Elchi](https://demo.elchi.io) - a stack solution for Envoy management combining React TypeScript frontend with Go backend.
+**Note:** This project showcases [Elchi](https://demo.elchi.io) - a stack solution for Proxy management combining React TypeScript frontend with Go backend.
 The actual platform can be tried at [demo.elchi.io](https://demo.elchi.io) or deployed via [Helm chart](https://artifacthub.io/packages/helm/elchi/elchi-platform).

 ⚠️ **Experimental Project**: Currently in experimental stage.
 Use with caution in production environments.